shahnawaz-pabon/daily-encyclopedia/mongodb/README.md

 });
 ```

-## Miscellaneous Queries

-Complex query with aggregation and pagination
+## Complex query with aggregation and pagination

 ```python
 # page_number will be given